The internet has provided millions of creative people an outlet to share their talent and actually get paid to draw.

 2. Offer Drawing Services

-Drawing for somebody else’s requirements takes time and experience.
+Drawing based on somebody else’s requirements takes time and experience.

 Not everyone can easily accommodate a client’s drawing requests, but you’ll get there eventually if you wish to turn your creativity into a full-blown business.